-In this post, I’ll show you how to set up your very own DIY studio and shoot your own product photos.
-I’ll also take you through some tips on how to optimize your product images for eCommerce, so that you can increase your online sales.
+Your product photography is by far one of the most important things for your ecommerce store.
+After all, visitors to your store can’t see, touch or smell your products in person, so it’s helps customers know what they’re getting.
+In this post, we’ll show you how to set up your very own DIY studio and shoot your own product photos.
+You’ll also learn some product photography tips on how to optimize your product images for ecommerce so that you can increase your online sales.

 Part 1: How to Shoot Product Photos